MitchMedeiros/walk-forward-optimization-app/README.md

 If you've created a new .config or .htaccess file in one of your ...-available folders rather than adding to an existing file then you'll also need to activate it with the appropriate `a2ensite`, `a2enmod`, or `a2enconf` command.

-Finally, you should edit the app.wsgi file from this repository by changing the sys.path line shown below to the appropriate directory for your app
+Finally, you should edit the app.wsgi file in this repository by changing the sys.path line shown below to the appropriate root directory for your app

 ```python
 sys.path.insert(0,"/var/www/yoursites_folder/dashapp/")